Dedekind Zeta motives for totally real fields

 denote the topological space obtained by identifying glued facets.
-Now let $x$ be any point in a facet of $P\in R$.
-The cycle of $x$ is the set of all polytopes which contain $x$ after gluing.
-The solid angle at $x$ is defined as follows.
-Let denote a product of Euclidean and hyperbolic spheres centered at $x=\prod x_i \times \prod x_j$ of radius $\varepsilon\ll 1$ in each direction.
-For every product polytope $P=\prod_{i\in I_e} P_i \times \prod_{j\in I_h} P_j$ in the cycle of $x$, the solid angle at $x$ is $R$ is said to be \emph{proper} if, for all $x\in R$, the sum of the solid angles over all polytopes in the cycle of $x$ sum to $1$:

-When this is the case, it is possible to glue all the spherical sectors $B_x(\varepsilon)\cap P$ back together to reconstitute $B_x(\varepsilon)$.
-This defines a local chart at $x$.
-One proves (\cite{R}, $\S11.1$) that $T$ is a flat-hyperbolic manifold if and only if it is proper.
-It will not necessarily be complete, however.
-A \emph{product-tiling} of $M$ is then an isometry Since facets may be strictly contained in the faces of each geodesic simplex, the tiling is not always a triangulation and may resemble a wall of bricks (figure 1).
+A \emph{product-tiling} of $M$ is then an isometry Since facets may be strictly contained in the faces of each geodesic simplex, the tiling is not always a triangulation.
+See also \cite{R}, $\S11$ for a much more detailed treatment of tilings and triangulations in a general context.